-Contacting Your Programme Leader and First Year Tutor

-The best way to contact the programme leader and first year tutor is via email (jill.bradnum@northumbria.ac.uk).
+Contacting Your Programme Leader and First Year Tutor The best way to contact the programme leader and first year tutor is via email.
+Programme Leader: shelagh.keogh@northumbria.ac.uk First Year Tutor: Jill.bradnum@northumbria.ac.uk

 Academic staff may teach on many modules and programmes.
 In addition they may have other roles and responsibilities which take them from their office.
 Therefore it is advisable to make an appointment if you wish to see them.
 You can do this via email or you can just turn up at their office.
 Occasionally you may be able to have an immediate appointment, but don't be disappointed if you are asked to return at a mutually convenient time.
 Please contact staff to cancel if you are unable to make the arranged appointment.